gravitational/teleport/docs/4.3/trustedclusters.md

     The `leaf.example.com` cluster will continue to try and ping the root cluster, but will not be able to connect.
-To re-establish the trusted cluster relationship, the trusted cluster has to be create again from the leaf cluster.
+To re-establish the trusted cluster relationship, the trusted cluster has to be created again from the leaf cluster.

-### Remote Leaf Cluster relationship from the Leaf.
+### Remove Leaf Cluster relationship from the leaf

 Remove the relationship from the leaf cluster: `tctl rm tc/root.example.com`.